 When did Julius Caesar die?
-It’s wasn’t on March 15th after all
+It wasn’t on March 15th after all

 Julius Caesar Death

 So when exactly did Julius Caesar die?
-Well if you want to get technical he died on Id.
+Well if you want to get technical Julius Caesar died on Id.
 Mart.
 AUC 710 (Ides of March, 710 years after the founding of the city), which turns out to be March 14, 44 BC, based on our current calendar.

-The Julian calendar was proposed by Julius Caesar in AUC 708, which works out to be the year 46 BC, based on our current calendar.
+The Julian calendar was proposed by Julius Caesar in AUC 708, which works out to be the year 46 BC, based on our current calendar — Just a few years before his death.
 The Julian calendar was a reform of the Roman calendar.
 It took effect on January 1 AUC 709 (45 BC), by edict of the Roman emperor.
 It was designed with the aid of Greek mathematicians and Greek astronomers.

 Prior to the Julian calendar, we referred to events as AUC.

 In literal grammar-translation, ab urbe condita becomes English “from the founded city”, and anno urbis conditae becomes “in the year of the founded city”.
 While this produces odd-sounding English syntax, in Latin this manner of expression is valid, and in particular usual for the word condo (“to found”, etc.) in the Classical language; it conveys a tone that is somewhat more archaic and lofty.

 But for simplification purposes, all you need to know is back then they called things AUC – then the year in question.
 For example, Rome was founded in 753 BC, or AUC 1.
 The year 1 AD would be AUC 754.

 - AUC 753 = the year 1 BC

 - AUC 754 = the year AD 1